mustafa-gokce/ardupilot-software-development/environment-setup/simulation-starter-script.md

 `nano ardu-sim.sh`

-5. Type shell shebang to the first line of this script.
+5. Type shell shebang (specifies bash binary location) to the first line of this script.

 `#!/bin/bash`